fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 		Graphs - O(n) to search for an element, O(1) to insert an element, O(1) to delete an element

-9. **Suffix Array** - A type of array where each element represents a suffix of a string.
-The suffix array is used to store strings.
-The suffix array is used in applications where the search for strings is important, such as in dictionaries, etc.
+9. **Suffix Array** - A suffix array is an array of integers that represent the starting positions of the suffixes of a given string, sorted in lexicographical order.
+It's widely used in string processing algorithms, particularly for problems like pattern matching, searching for substrings, and finding the longest common prefix (LCP) between strings.
+Suffix arrays are space-efficient compared to suffix trees but still allow efficient searching.

-10. Bloom Filter - A bloom filter is a type of data structure that tests whether an element is a member of a set.
-The bloom filter is used to test the membership of an element in a set.
-The bloom filter is used in applications where the membership of an element needs to be tested, such as in spell checkers, etc.
+10. Bloom Filter -  A Bloom Filter is a probabilistic data structure used to test whether an element is a member of a set.
+It can give false positives (i.e., it might incorrectly indicate that an element is in the set when it isn't) but never gives false negatives.
+A Bloom Filter uses multiple hash functions to set bits in a bit array.
+When checking membership, it verifies whether all the relevant bits are set.
+If they are, the element is probably in the set, and if not, it definitely isn't.

-11. Skip List - A data structure that allows for fast search, insertion, and deletion of elements.
-The skip list is used to store elements.
-The skip list is used in applications where fast search, insertion, and deletion of elements are important, such as in databases, etc.
+11. Skip List - A Skip List is a probabilistic data structure that allows for fast search, insertion, and deletion by maintaining multiple layers of linked lists, each with progressively fewer elements.
+It's an alternative to balanced trees, offering similar time complexities, but its operations are often simpler and more efficient in practice due to its probabilistic nature.

+Summary:
+- Suffix Array: Used for string processing and efficient pattern matching, lexicographically ordered suffixes of a string, with construction time of O(n log n).
+- Bloom Filter: A probabilistic data structure for membership tests, space-efficient but can yield false positives.
+Used in applications like caching and networking. - O(1) for membership tests, O(1) for insert/query operations
+- Skip List: A probabilistic data structure that supports fast search, insertion, and deletion, often simpler and more efficient than balanced trees in practice. - O(log n) for insert/delete/search operations

 ## Algorithms